-Ask your question and an Ontario employment lawyer will answer in minutes, for free
+Ask your question and an employment lawyer in Ontario, BC or Alberta will answer in minutes

 I have been working with this company for last 6 years and 2 years in Canada.
 My contract says 40 hours per working week but they kept me asking to work 48 hours/week for last 2 years including most of weekends/company holidays.
 I work in IT which is exempt.
 I have been following up for my OT for last 1-2 years and now they informed me that my position is eliminated as my contract is expiring.
 When I asked about the OT and extra days worked HR and management everyone ignored my emails.
 How Can I recover, the OT or extra works beyond the contract they made me work against my contract ?
 It is close to 40K and also my contract ends and they terminating my employment with no severance.
 Can an IT employee who is exempt from Overtime be made to work any number of hours, including weekends/company holidays without any extra pay or Overtime?